 “It is understandable that the government was preoccupied with the COVID pandemic during much of this period,” said Wodak.
 “But to fail to respond to 104 recommendations in all that time suggests that the health, social and economic costs of drugs and drug policy are of little concern.”

-The drug law reformist made clear that as the NSW Coalition continues to refuse to open its mind to the “abject failure of drug prohibition”, other governments around the globe have understood the drug war is coming to an end and are reforming their policies to reflect this.
+The drug law reformer made clear that as the NSW Coalition continues to refuse to open its mind to the “abject failure of drug prohibition”, other governments around the globe have understood the drug war is coming to an end and are reforming their policies to reflect this.

 Nineteen US states have now legalised recreational cannabis use, as has Washington DC.
 Thirty seven US states have legalised the use of medicinal cannabis.
 Oregon has decriminalised all drugs.
 And the entire nation of Canada has a legalised and regulated cannabis market.